Investigative journalist detained in Russia on drug charges

 The Meduza website is based in EU member Latvia to circumvent censorship from Moscow, but some of its journalists live in Russia.

-Timchenko and Kolpakov said the journalist had received threats in recent months.
+"Everything indicates that the authorities are planting drugs on their targets to shut them up with a jail sentence," said Natalia Zvyagina, director of Amnesty International's branch in Russia.

-In his investigations, Golunov zeroed in on everything from Russia's shady funeral industry to corruption within Moscow city hall.
+In his investigations, Golunov zeroed in on everything from Russia's shady funeral industry to corruption in Moscow city hall.

-The journalist's lawyer Dmitry Dzhulai said police claimed had found the packages containing drugs in Golunov's backpack and apartment.
+The journalist's lawyer Dmitry Dzhulai said police claimed they found packages containing drugs in Golunov's backpack and apartment.

 "There are a lot of facts signalling that the drugs have been planted," the lawyer told AFP.

-He said the journalist had been beaten while in detention and pointed to numerous violations including a refusal by investigators to take swabs of the journalist's fingernails and backpack to check for handling of drugs.
+He said the journalist had been beaten while in detention and pointed to numerous violations including a refusal by investigators to take swabs of Golunov's fingernails and backpack to check for handling of drugs.

 "He was detained at 2.30 pm yesterday and I only got a call at 4.30 am," Dzhulai said.